osanstrong/arfc.github.io/software_templates.md

 Software) has
-a useful [review checklist](https://joss.readthedocs.io/en/latest/review_checklist.html) for software that you should review before beginning your project even though this checklist was for reviewers and not creators.
+a useful [review checklist](https://joss.readthedocs.io/en/latest/review_checklist.html) for software that you should review before beginning your project even though this checklist was made for reviewers and not creators.

 ## Make Files
 Makefile is a program building tool that operates with the make utility to compile or re-compile a program or process through a user-defined command in the command-line.
 They are extremely useful tools that make it a lot easier for contributors or reviewers to compile and run your project.

 #### Resources:
 - [Introduction](https://www.gnu.org/software/make/manual/html_node/Introduction.html)